enormego/flicktabcontrol/README.markdown

 ## Other Classes
 ### Internal classes for FlickTabView and FlickTableViewController.
 * **FlickTabButton:** Subclass of UIControl, creates the tab used in FlickTabView
-* **FlickScrollView:** Scroll view that passes all of it's scrolls to FlickTabView.
-This is used to overlay UITableView to avoid any issues with nested UIScrollViews.

 # Additional Information
 ## tableHeaderView